MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/extent-class.md

 ##  <a name="size"></a>dimensioni

-Restituisce la dimensione totale lineare di `extent` oggetto (in unità di elementi).
+Restituisce la dimensione totale lineare del `extent` oggetto (in unità di elementi).

 ### <a name="syntax"></a>Sintassi